-The senior associate dean and associate dean of academic affairs may refer the student for a mandatory evaluation by an appropriate mental health professional.
+The director of student services and associate dean of academic affairs may refer the student for a mandatory evaluation by an appropriate mental health professional.
 The mental health professional may be selected by the University, so long as there is no cost to the student for the evaluation.
 A written copy of the involuntary referral shall be provided to the student.
 The evaluation must be completed within five school days after the date the referral letter is provided to the student.
 Prior to the evaluation, the student will be required to sign a written authorization authorizing the exchange of relevant information among the mental health professional(s) and the University.
 Upon completion of the evaluation, copies of the evaluation report will be provided to the associate dean and the student.

 If the evaluation results in a determination that the continued attendance of the student presents a significant risk to the health or safety of the student or others, such that there is a high probability of substantial harm, or a significant threat to property, to the lawful activities of others, or to the educational processes and orderly operations of the University, the student may be administratively withdrawn from the University.
-In such an event, the student shall be informed in writing of the withdrawal, of his/her right to a hearing, of his/her right to appeal the decision of the hearing officer, and of any conditions necessary for reenrollment.
+In such an event, the student shall be informed in writing of the withdrawal, of the student's right to a hearing, of the students's right to appeal the decision of the hearing officer, and of any conditions necessary for reenrollment.